- Solar panels cost around £8,400 on average

 And why do we have to choose between one or the other?
 We can have the best of both worlds by combining agricultural land and solar farms, to create what’s called ‘an agrivoltaic system’ – a set-up that involves planting crops underneath raised photovoltaic panels.

-Some crops need shade to thrive, especially on blistering hot summer days, which can be provided by the panels whilst they harness the solar energy.
+Some crops need shade to thrive, especially during the summer, which can be provided by the panels whilst they harness the solar energy.

 When you think of solar panels, do you picture bulky, blue rectangles, protruding unnaturally from the roof?
 Well, you might be pleased to know that these times are far behind us.